harveyramer/harvey-ramer-blog/src/article/2020-04-20-stop-coding-under-stress-how-to-avoid-bugs-and-the-end-of-the-world.md

 author: Harvey Ramer
 social_quote: Programmers and web developers spend most of their time sitting and thinking.
 How can that be stressful?
 description: >-
-  Software engineers spend most of their time sitting and thinking.
-How can that be stressful?
   Vague requirements, unrealistic expectations, and a humorless outlook can put programmers at risk.
 tags:
   - technology
   - business
 ---

 Software engineers spend most of their time sitting and thinking.
 Web developers do the same.
 So how can jobs like this be stressful?
 Vague requirements, unrealistic expectations, and a humorless outlook can put any programmer at risk.

 The nasty effects of unmanaged stress are often discussed in the media[^1] and scientific journals[^2], but many of us try to live as though it doesn't exist.
 "Why am I irritable?" we ask, as excess cortisol floods through our bloodstream and our brain's amygdala arouses a fight-or-flight reflex.
 Our heart starts thumping, beads of sweat form on our brow, and our minds shut out everything except the object of our fear.